NHS CompensationClaiming compensation from a NHS Doctor or hospital

 Negligence may arise from problems for example failure to identify, failure to obtain informed consent, delay in diagnosis, providing incorrect treatment, wrongful surgical procedures or administering incorrect treatment.
 An individual may acquire infection whilst in hospital for example Clostridium difficile (C-diff), MRSA or MSSA, all of these causes unnecessary and quite often longstanding injury.
 We have the ability and expertise to manage each one of these claims.

-If you are unsure if can sue or if you need help pursing a claim for compensation by suing a hospital then request a free call back from one of Mercury Legal’s medical negligence solicitors.
+If you are unsure if can sue or if you need help pursing a claim for compensation by suing a hospital then request a free call back from one of Clear Law’s medical negligence solicitors.
 The advice they give is free and you are under no obligation to sue even if we feel that you have a good claim for compensation.

 The increasing costs of medical negligence lawsuits are having direct and devastating consequences on Britain’s General Practitioner service, according to a new survey.
 The government says that it needs to recruit 5,000 new GPs by 2020 to cope with demand of the...